ashmanq/codeclan_pda_static_and_dynamic_testing/testing_task_1.md

     total += card.value
     return "You have a total of" + total # should encompass in double quotes and use #{} for total
   # return "You have a total of #{total}"
+  # this return line should sit after the end of the for loop and before the end for the method.

   end
 end
+#the method should be indented more than the class (one more tab indent)
 # there should be an 'end' for the end of the CardGame class definition
 ```